 Information included throughout our directory can help you understand the process, realities, rights, and available resources.
 You can find sources of financial assistance including how to obtain free or discounted medications.

-The Complex Care Center at Cincinnati Children's connects patients and families with web sites that provide general information, checklists, strategies and sample letters to assist you with health insurance issues.
+Cincinnati Children's connects patients and families with web sites that provide general information, checklists, strategies and sample letters to assist you with health insurance issues.